 Summon your inner warrior and charge into battle for the low cost of $150 or less per person.
 This may be the perfect opportunity to mix it up with the bachelorette party ideas for little boys vs. girls competition.
 Losers buy the drinks.
-Now that’s how to plan a bachelor party!

 If you’re in charge of planning the bridal shower, check-in with the Best Man to see if you can collaborate.